 Australia’s quite an important place oceanographically.
 It’s an island nation, and it’s bordered by three oceans – the Pacific, the Indian, and the Southern Ocean, and it’s very well represented in oceanography worldwide.
 There are very good people and institutions here in Australia.
 So it was a great place to come and do oceanography, and in particular UNSW is a very exciting place to come to because there’s an opportunity to do theoretical and mathematical oceanography – the kind of oceanography that I do.
 It’s probably one of the best places in the world to do it, in this mathematics department.
 The other thing of course is that there was an opportunity to come and live in a beautiful city in an amazing country, so how could I say no?!

 What do you enjoy most about your job here at UNSW?

-I really enjoying lecturing, working with students.
+I really enjoy lecturing, working with students.
 I haven’t done a lot of teaching before so I was a bit nervous about starting to teach, but I come from a family of teachers - a long line of teachers.